-Prospective students who are foreign nationals but have obtained a German university entrance gualification (Abitur, DIA) can enroll in the context of the normal enrollment and application procedure at the KU, irrespective of whether the Abitur was obtained in Germany or at a German school abroad.
+Prospective students who are foreign nationals but have obtained a German university entrance qualification (Abitur, DIA) can enroll in the context of the normal enrollment and application procedure at the KU, irrespective of whether the Abitur was obtained in Germany or at a German school abroad (cf. question 4).